The Dizzy Cook: Vestibular Migraine and Dizziness Treatment Food

 Not long ago, a Dizzy Cook Cooking Class was held by Miles for Migraine as a social event.
 Alicia not only has written a cookbook and website that is a tremendous resource but she spends a lot of her time volunteering.
 The Dizzy Cook is quite the migraine advocate!
 Thank you, Alicia, from so many of us!!

 Prior to the Dizzy Cook cooking class, she sent us a list for our meals and mocktails.
 When I said “fancy drinks” my children were in.
-It was a night of cooking, cooking tips, and delicious food.
+It was a night of cooking, cooking tips, and delicious food with lifestyle tips.
 We have since made the same meal several times and added it to our weekly rotations.
 Having Alicia answer questions, talk us through some new ingredients and timing was so beneficial.
 The virtual cooking class was so much fun!

 The Dizzy Cook